Save

 Kaleemullah Lashari, (Sindh, Pakistan)

-Claude Markovits, CNRS-CEIAS (Paris)
+Claude Markovits, CNRS-CEIAS (Paris, France)

 Derryl McLean, Simon Fraser University (Burnaby, Canada)